danielsidev/playlist/README.md

 https://danielsiqueira.net/playlist/macos/Playlist.zip

+* To run the application on macos, enable the option to allow software from any source.
+Step by step => <a href="http://www.techtudo.com.br/dicas-e-tutoriais/noticia/2013/10/como-instalar-aplicativos-de-fora-da-mac-app-store-no-os-x-mavericks.html">Techtudo: Run software outside the apple store</a>

 * Requires network discovery to share the video with the chromecast.
 Be sure to enable guest mode to make the chromecast public on the network.